-Judging by the number of five-star and Western chain hotels now in Shanghai, the city has proven just how grandly it has opened to the outside world.
-The Grand Hyatt, JW Marriott, Westin, Portman and Pudong Ritz-Carltons, and St. Regis aren't merely hotels; they're landmarks on the Shanghai skyline.
+Judging by the number of international chain hotels in Shanghai, the city has proven just how much it has opened to the outside world.
+Many aren't merely hotels; they're landmarks on the Shanghai skyline.
 Even the historic properties that make up the other half of Shanghai's hotel market feel the pressure to update their rooms and facilities.

 The top 25 places we think should be on every traveler's radar this year.More